-The ISL12020M contains a quarts crystal and requires special handling during PC board assembly.
-Excessive shock and vibrations should be avoided.
-Ultrasound cleaning is not advisable.
-See Note 7 on page 6 in the electrical specifications table pertaining to solder reflow effects on oscillator accuracy.
+The ISL12022M contains a quartz crystal and requires special handling during PC board assembly.
+Excessive shock and vibrations should be avoided, especially with automated handling equipment.
+Ultrasound cleaning is not advisable as it subjects the crystal to resonance and possible failure.
+See also Note 6 on page 5 in the specifications tables, which pertains to solder reflow effects on oscillator accuracy.

-The crystal pins X1 and X2 have a very high impedance and oscillator circuits operating at low frequencies (such as 32.768kHz) are known to pick up noise very easily if layout precautions are not followed.
+The part of the package from pin 1 to 5 and from pin 16 to 20 contains the crystal.
+Low frequency RTC crystals are known to pick up noise very easily if layout precautions are not followed, even embedded within a plastic package.
 Most instances of erratic clocking or large accuracy errors can be traced to the susceptibility of the oscillator circuit to interference from adjacent high speed clock or data lines.
 Careful layout of the RTC circuit will avoid noise pickup and insure accurate clocking.

-Figure 22 shows a suggested layout for the ISL12020M device.
-Three main precautions should be followed:
+Figure 23 shows a suggested layout for the ISL12022M device.
+The following main precautions should be followed:

-- 1. Do not run the serial bus lines or any high speed logic lines in the vicinity of the X1 and X2 pins.
-These logic level lines can induce noise in the oscillator circuit, causing misclocking. - 2.
-Add a ground trace around the device with one end terminated at the chip ground.
-This guard ring will provide termination for emitted noise in the vicinity of the RTC device. - 3.
-Do not run a ground or power plane immediately under the RTC.
-This will add capacitance to the X1/X2 pins and change the trimmed frequency of the oscillator.
-Instead, try to leave a gap in any planes under the RTC device.
+- Do not run the serial bus lines or any high speed logic lines in the vicinity of pins 1 and 20, or under the package.
+These logic level lines can induce noise in the oscillator circuit, causing misclocking. - Add a ground trace around the device with one end terminated at the chip ground.
+This guard ring will provide termination for emitted noise in the vicinity of the RTC device - Be sure to ground pins 6 and 15 as well as pin 8 as these all insure the integrity of the device ground - Add a 0.1μF decoupling capacitor at the device V{DD} pin, especially when using the 32.768kHz F{OUT} function.